 Provide a good and safe work and study environment for all.

-Have a an organisational structure that encourages participation of all employees, academic, technical and administrative, as well as the students, for the common good.
+Have an organisational structure that encourages participation of all employees, academic, technical and administrative, as well as the students, for the common good.

 Provide good support for research, teaching and outreach.